TIBCOSoftware/snappydata/docs/install/install_on_premise.md

 		$ tar -xzf snappydata-<version-number>-bin.tar.gz
 		$ cd snappydata-<version-number>.-bin/

-3. Configure the cluster as described in [How to Configure SnappyData cluster](../configuring_cluster/configuring_cluster.md).
+3. Configure the cluster as described in [Configuring the Cluster](../configuring_cluster/configuring_cluster.md).

 4. After configuring each of the components, run the `snappy-start-all.sh` script: